International-Data-Spaces-Association/ids-specification/README.md

 ## Abstract

-IDS is a set of specifications designed to facilitate interoperable data sharing between entities governed by usage control and based on Web technologies.
+The __Dataspace Protocol__ is a set of specifications designed to facilitate interoperable data sharing between entities governed by usage control and based on Web technologies.
 These specifications define the schemas and protocols required for entities to publish data, negotiate usage agreements, and access data as part of a federation of technical systems termed a
 __*dataspace*__.

 ## Introduction

 Sharing data between autonomous entities requires the provision of metadata to facilitate the transfer of assets by making use of a data transfer (or application layer) protocol.
-IDS defines how this metadata is provisioned:
+The __Dataspace Protocol__ defines how this metadata is provisioned:

 1. How data assets are deployed as [DCAT Catalogs](https://www.w3.org/TR/vocab-dcat-3/) and usage control is expressed as [ODRL Policies](https://www.w3.org/TR/odrl-model/).
 2. How contract agreements that govern data usage are syntactically expressed and electronically negotiated.